 Symptoms or Lack Thereof

-If you are lucky enough to catch onion poisoning early then your dog may need some form of detoxification.
-Unfortunately, due to the lack of early symptoms, it’s quite possible they may require costly blood transfusions or oxygen therapy.
+Some form of detoxification is advised, if you catch onion poisoning early on.
+Unfortunately, due to a lack of early symptoms, it’s possible a dog would need costly blood transfusions or oxygen therapy.

 Conclusion on Onions